Out of the days of World War II arose stories of valor of America's young men and women and

 American GI Forum is proud to have non-veterans as members.
 Our backgrounds may be

 different, but we are joined by a common cause, we who served and continue to help our

-young men and women returning from war-zones and those who were not able to serve but
+young men and women returning from war-zones and those who were not able to serve but are

-MILE HI CHAPTER
+MILE HI VETERANS